Averrhoa bilimbi: Distribution and habitat

-A. bilimbi is believed to be originally native to Moluccas, Indonesia, the species is now cultivated and found throughout Indonesia, Timor-Leste, the Philippines, Sri Lanka, Bangladesh, Maldives, Myanmar (Burma), and Malaysia.
+Averrhoa bilimbi is believed to be originally native to the Moluccas of Indonesia.
+The species is now cultivated and found throughout Indonesia, Timor-Leste, the Philippines, Sri Lanka, Bangladesh, the Maldives, Myanmar (Burma), and Malaysia.
 It is also common in other Southeast Asian countries.
 In India, where it is usually found in gardens, the bilimbi has gone wild in the warmest regions of the country.
 It is also seen in coastal regions of South India.

 Outside of Asia, the tree is cultivated in Zanzibar.
 In 1793, the bilimbi was introduced to Jamaica from Timor and after several years, was cultivated throughout Central and South America where it is known as mimbro.
 In Suriname, this fruit is known as lange birambi.
 Introduced to Queensland at the end of the 19th century, it has been grown commercially in the region since that time.
 In Guyana, it is called Sourie, One Finger, Bilimbi, and Kamranga.

 This is a tropical tree, less resistant to cold than the carambola, growing best in rich and well-drained soil (but also stands limestone and sand).
 It prefers evenly distributed rainfall throughout the year, but with a 2- to 3-month dry season.
 Therefore, the species is not found, for example, in the wettest part of Malaysia.
 In Florida, where it is occasionally cultivated as a curiosity, the tree needs protection from wind and cold.